There is an enormous difference between working on individual retail accounts and working with the tools a professional custodian gives me.

 TD Ameritrade (TDA) is the custodian that works better with my technology.
 It’s culture is Techy Adventurer Having a Good Life.
 I love how SSG services us over the phone – they’re the best in the field.
 But TDA allows me to do more stuff without having to call.
 It interfaces better with my rebalancing software and financial planning software, among other things.
 I love how they’ve staked out a position supporting the fiduciary investment advisor movement, too.
 (Check out the Human Finance Project.)
 They somehow have a culture of having fun with this stuff.

-In general, I’ll probably recommend more techy clients use TDA, and people who prefer to call on the phone for service use SSG.
+In general, I’ll probably recommend more techy people use TDA, and people who prefer to call on the phone for service use SSG.